emera86/SASmanual-MkDocs/SASmanual/docs/essentials/formatting.md

 !!! tip "Format maximum length"
     The maximum lenght of a custom format is defined by the length of its longer label.
-    If you need to increase it you can create a larger dummy element in the format or change the format attributes (see the example on how to modify a custom format).
+    If you need to increase it you can create a larger dummy element in the format or change the format attributes (see [this example](https://luciarodrigoinsausti.com/sasmanual/essentials/formatting/#how-to-modify-an-existing-format)).

 ###  Creating a Format from a SAS Dataset